 How Does Due Process Protect a Public Employee?

-This typically comes into play when there is a disciplinary action taken against a government employee whose employment terms are spelled out in a contract, often negotiated by a union.
-In most states, private employment is considered "at will," meaning the employer may terminate employment at any time for any reason without due process.
+This typically comes into play when there is a disciplinary action taken against a government employee whose employment terms are spelled out in a contract.
+This is often the case when that contract is negotiated by a union.
+In most states, private employment is considered "at will," which means that the employer may terminate employment at any time for any reason without due process.

 When is a Government Employee Entitled to Due Process?